Campus life for the CSU commuter

 Whether you are living with family members or in an apartment, there are plenty of ways for you to get involved at CSU and remain a connected part of the CSU family.

-Did you know there is a commuter lounge located in the Thurmond Center?
+Did you know there is a commuter lounge located in the Student Center?
 Commuters can take advantage of the vending machines and a place to hang out between classes in the Charleston Room.
-It’s on the far west end of the Thurmond Center, next to Lightsey Chapel.
+It’s on the far west end of the Student Center, next to Lightsey Chapel.

 All of the activities and lounge areas are open to residents and commuters alike.
 Check out everything Campus Recreation has to offer, everything from a weight room to fitness classes.
 Ping-pong and pool tables and more can help you pass the time between classes.